lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 If the receiver receives the last fragment of a SCHC Packet (All-1), it checks for the integrity of the reassembled SCHC Packet, based on the MIC received.
 In No-ACK, if the integrity check indicates that the reassembled SCHC Packet does not match the original SCHC Packet (prior to fragmentation), the reassembled SCHC Packet MUST be discarded.
 In ACK-on-Error or ACK-Always, a MIC check is also performed by the fragment receiver after reception of each subsequent SCHC Fragment retransmitted after the first MIC check.

+Notice that the SCHC ACK for the All-1 window carries one more bit (the C bit) compared to the SCHC ACKs for the previous windows.
+See {{SCHCParams}} for a discussion on various options to deal with this "bump" in the SCHC ACK.

 There are three reliability modes: No-ACK, ACK-Always and ACK-on-Error.
 In ACK-Always and ACK-on-Error, a jumping window protocol uses two windows alternatively, identified as 0 and 1.
 A SCHC Fragment with all FCN bits set to 0 (i.e. an All-0 fragment) indicates that the window is over (i.e. the SCHC Fragment is the last one of the window) and allows to switch from one window to the next one.
 The All-1 FCN in a SCHC Fragment indicates that it is the last fragment of the packet being transmitted and therefore there will not be another window for this packet.